lachlan-ibm/verify_access_autoconf/doc/appliance.rst

 are also able to set the time zone of the appliance using canonical name.

 To set the Date/Time configuration using either a NTP server or manually setting the date via a formatted string.
-A complete list of the avaliable configuration properties can be found `here <https://ibm-security.github.io/pyisva>`_.
+A complete list of the available configuration properties can be found `here <https://ibm-security.github.io/pyisva>`_.
 An example configuration is:

-.. autoclass::  src.verify_access_autoconf.appliance.Applaince.Date_Time
+.. autoclass::  src.verify_access_autoconf.appliance.Appliance_Configurator.Date_Time
    :members: